 I felt the strain in my legs and a deepening of breath.
 I hadn’t been walking up this mountain for long but thoughts of stopping, of easing up were already present.
-As I continued the climb my mind relaxed and wandered backwards to time a long time ago in the Himalayas where I had had this lesson before.
+As I continued the climb my mind relaxed and wandered backwards in time to the Himalayas where I had had this lesson of remembrance before.

 It had only been day one of 10, and due to illness my body had been weak.
 After the first day I had collapsed upon a bed in a cabin and my mind had been filled only with the thought of giving up there and then.